argha1992/Transport-on-active-membrane/README.md

 ## Installation
 No installation is required.
 Directly run the Python programs if the dependencies are installed before.
-If not then install the necessary libraries (excluding standard libraries), run:
+If not then install the necessary libraries (excluding standard libraries), and run:
 ```bash
 pip install MDAnalysis numpy scipy numba
 ```